Mega-Mark-V/Sonic-The-Hedgehog-Prototype/README.md

 This uses a completely different stylization from the disassemblies Sonic Retro hosts.
 I intend to emphasize documentation over ease-of-access.
 The structure of Sonic Retro's disassemblies is highly criticized for its lack of documentation and simplicity in presentation.
 Research and documentation is crucial, and I believe that explaining and providing context to systems and engine functionality not only allow researchers to better understand the thought processes and intent programmers might have had, but would serve to better educate novice ROM-hackers and programmers on the engine's code, which in turn would make things more accessible.

-This disassembly should target asm68K or Naoto's vasm Psi-X module.
+This disassembly targets Naoto's vasm Psi-X module.
 You can find that here : https://github.com/NaotoNTP/vasm-psi-x

 ## Notes